kubernetes-sigs/lws/site/content/en/docs/concepts/leaderworkerset/failure-handling/_index.md

           image: worker-image:latest
 ```

-**Primary use case:** Tightly coupled multi-host distributed inference and training where worker failure breaks collective communication.

 ### None

-Only the failed pod is restarted.
+Only the failed pod is restarted or rescheduled.
 Other pods in the group continue running without interruption.

+- **Pod Failures:** If an individual pod or container fails, only that specific pod is restarted by Kubernetes.
+- **Node Failures:** When a node fails, only the pods residing on that failed node are rescheduled.
+Other pods in the replica remain running on their existing nodes.
+- **Primary Use Case:** Loosely coupled workers or workloads with application-level fault tolerance where individual pods can reconnect or recover independently.

 ```yaml
 apiVersion: leaderworkerset.x-k8s.io/v1